Western Michigan University

 Biggs received the 2008 Missouri Music Teacher’s Association composer of the year award, the 2009 SEMAUS/ASCAP first place award, the 2011 MACRO International Composition Award, and the 2012 Issa Music and Dance Faculty Award.
 He was a Preparing Future Faculty Fellow at the University of Missouri-Kansas City from 2007 to 2010.

 Biggs teaches acoustic and electronic music composition, electronic music, and music theory.
 He received degrees from American University (B.A. in print journalism), The University of Arizona (M.M. in music composition), and the University of Missouri-Kansas City (D.M.A. in music composition).
-He studied music composition with Pulitzer Prize winning composer Zhou Long and Charles Ives Award recipient Chen Yi, in addition to renowned composers James Mobberley, Joao Pedro Oliveira, Daniel Asia, and Paul Rudy.
+He studied music composition with renowned composers Zhou Long, Chen Yi, James Mobberley, Joao Pedro Oliveira, Daniel Asia, and Paul Rudy.

 Christopher Biggs′ website